SAP-samples/teched2023-XP263/exercises/GoogleCloudPlatform/ex2.6/README.md

 1. Select the appropriate chart type for displaying quantity by product category, such as a bar chart or a pie chart.
 2. Choose the appropriate visualization settings, such as the color scheme, labels, and axes, to ensure that the data is easy to read and visually appealing.
-3. Select the appropriate fields from the data source to display discounts by product category.
+3. Select the appropriate fields from the data source to display discount by product category.
 4. Configure any necessary filters or sorting options to ensure that the data is displayed accurately and in the desired order.
 5. Optionally you can add a reference line for the average discount.